 What is a lifetime allowance?

 The lifetime allowance is a limit on the total amount of pension fund you can use for retirement benefits before extra tax applies.
 It is set by the UK Government.
-The limit for 2015/2016 is £1.25 million.
-Most people will not be affected by this limit.
+The limit in 2016/2017 is £1 million, so most people will not be affected by this limit.

 What is a market value reduction?